Lamborghini Jalpa

 The Lamborghini Jalpa ([ˈxalpa]) is a sports car produced by the Italian automotive manufacturer Lamborghini from 1981 until 1988.
 It debuted at the 1981 Geneva Motor Show alongside the Lamborghini LM001 concept off-road vehicle.
 The Jalpa was the last Lamborghini to use a V8 engine until the Urus SUV in 2018.

 Overview

 The Jalpa was a development of the earlier Silhouette intended to fill a role as a more "affordable" Lamborghini, being much less expensive than the flagship Countach and being also designed by Bertone.

-Compared to the Countach, the Jalpa was much easier to drive, having better visibility and being more tractable in heavy traffic and at slow speeds, although reviewers have noted that it had a heavy steering and accelerator.
+Compared to the Countach, the Jalpa was much easier to drive, having better visibility and being more tractable in heavy traffic and at slow speeds, although reviewers have noted that it had heavy steering and throttle.
+Chief engineer at that time was Giulio Alfieri.

 Name

 The name Jalpa Kandachia came from a famous breed of fighting bulls, a tradition later followed with the Gallardo.

 Engine

-The Jalpa was fitted with a 3.5 L double overhead camshaft version of the V8 engine used in the Silhouette on which it was based.
+The Jalpa was fitted with a 3.5 L double overhead camshaft version of the V8 engine used in the Silhouette on which it was based, designated the L353.
 The version used in the Jalpa had a power output of 255 PS at 7,000 rpm and 225 lbft of torque at 4,000 rpm in European specification.
 The engine in the US models had a power output of 250 hp.
 Fuel flow was managed by four twin-barrel down-draught Weber 42 DCNF carburetors.